 Walks and Hikes Near Surprise Corner

-There are a number of walks and hikes that are nearby Surprise Corner.
+There are a number of walks and hikes that are near Surprise Corner.
 One of our favorite local hikes is Tunnel Mountain.
 The parking lot for Banff’s smallest mountain is not far from Surprise Corner.
 It’s a great hike that takes the average hiker under an hour to reach the top!

-The Surprise Corner Viewpoint to Hoodoos Interpretive Trail is 4.6 kilometres, 60 metres elevation loss and gain, and should take about 1.5 hours to complete.
+You can also hike down to the shoreline of the Bow River or out to the Hoodoos from Surprise Corner.
+The Surprise Corner Viewpoint to Hoodoos Interpretive Trail is 4.6 kilometers, 60 meters in elevation loss and gain, and should take about 1.5 hours to complete.

-Tips For Visiting Surprise Corner
+Tips For Visiting

 - Be prepared for crowds if you’re visiting in the peak summer months.
 It’s a popular spot for social media and tour buses.